nairkarthik02/aws-lamda-redshift-ELT-ETL/README.md

 ### Prerequisites
 - AWS account with access to S3, Lambda, and Redshift.
-- Python 3.x installed.
+- Python 3.7 installed.
-- AWS CLI configured with appropriate permissions.
+- Architecture x86_64 on lambda.
+- psycopg2 and

 ### Configuration
 1. **AWS Redshift Configuration**: Update the Redshift connection details in the code with your own credentials.